 CBD tinctures are easy to administer.
-You can add them to your dog's food and even to his water bowl or directly into his mouth.
+You can add them to your dog's food, his water bowl, or even directly into his mouth.
 If you place the drops directly into your dog's mouth, you can be assured that he consumes them.
 CBD oil can be given via a tincture or also purchased as a CBD dog treat.
 If you're adding the drops to your dog's wet food, remember to stir it in well.

 Thanks to recent research, we now understand how helpful cannabidiol is for both pets and people.
 While you should start with the lower end of dosing and slowly work your way up, always reach out to your veterinarian if you need to adjust the dosage or potency to be on the safe side.

-Even though endocannabinoids play a crucial role in pre-and postnatal development, there is a lack of research regarding CBD and its effect on young puppies that are still developing.
-You should always reach out to your vet before giving your pup CBD, especially if they are already taking any other pet meds.
+Even though endocannabinoids play a crucial role in pre-and postnatal development, there is a lack of research regarding CBD and its effect on young puppies.
+You should reach out to your vet before giving your pup CBD, especially if they are already taking any other pet meds.

 In that case, we recommend first reaching out to your veterinarian and possibly waiting until your furbaby is a year old.
 By paying attention to a few essential health and behavioral puppy issues, you can help your dog lead a healthy and happy life.